-All prescriptions must be issued electronically as from 1 January 2017.
+All prescriptions must be issued electronically.
 However, the following will still be issued on a paper prescription:

 - Pro Auctore prescriptions

 - special licence preparations specific to a patient or institution